tekai/tools/README.markdown

-Collection of tools I using during PHP development using Emacs
+A collection of tools for PHP & Emacs

 php-etags.php
 --------------